Knowledge Base

 What is the polydispersity index?

-Polydispersity Index (PDI) is a crucial parameter that describes the relative distribution of molecular sizes in a sample.
+Polydispersity Index (PDI) is a parameter that describes the relative distribution of molecular sizes in a sample.
 Unlike substances with uniform molecular size, some materials, such as aggregates and biopolymers, exhibit a range of lengths and sizes.
 The PDI quantifies this variability, providing insight into the sample's heterogeneity.
+Because of its resolution and precision, FIDA can detect subtle size heterogeneity.
+How to interpret the readout?
+Values greater than 0.05 indicate polydispersity (meaning the sample contains molecules of varying sizes).
+In general, higher PDI values signify a broader distribution of molecular sizes, indicating greater variability within the sample.
+Understanding PDI is essential in fields like polymer science and biotechnology, where the size distribution of molecules can impact material properties and functionality.